minio/directpv/docs/volume-management.md

 Refer to the [volume provisioning guide](./volume-provisioning.md).

 ## List volume
 To get information of volumes from DirectPV, run the `list volumes` command.
-Below is an example
+Below is an example:

 ```sh
 $ kubectl directpv list drives